Skip to content

 There are many accessories available to assist with the donning of compression stockings.

 Donning gloves are one of the most useful and inexpensive donning accessories.
 Gloves not only protect the stocking from snags and runs, they allow you to get a good grip on the fabric.
 It's very easy to smooth out wrinkles and adjust the length by using the palms of the gloves.
-We sell 2 rubber donning gloves, Sigvaris and Mediven, and a cotton glove that has been dipped in rubber from Jobst.
+We sell 2 rubber donning gloves, Medi and Sigvaris, and a cotton glove that has been dipped in rubber from Jobst.

 If you have difficulty bending at the waist, consider using a stocking donner.
 Stocking donners or butlers are metal frames with handles on each side.
 You slide the stocking onto the frame, and then step into the stocking.
 Pulling up on the handles, pulls the stocking up your leg.
-BrightLife Direct sells 4 different stocking donners and there is an instructional video on each product page.

 Knee high stockings typically roll for two reasons: they are too long, or stretched too tight at the top.